tamunoWoks/database_systems/db_languages.md

   - **Authorization:**
 We may want to differentiate among the users as far as the type of access they are permitted on various data values in the database.
 These differentiations are expressed in terms of **authorization**, the most common being: **read authorization**, which allows reading, but not modification, of data; **insert authorization**, which allows insertion of new data, but not modification of existing data; **update authorization**, which allows modification, but not deletion, of data; and **delete authorization**, which allows deletion of data.
 We may assign the user all, none, or a combination of these types of authorization.

+The processing of DDL statements, just like those of any other programming language, generates some output.
+The output of the DDL is placed in the **data dictionary**, which contains **metadata**.
+The data dictionary is considered to be a special type of table that can be accessed and updated only by the database system itself (not a regular user).
+The database system consults the data dictionary before reading or modifying actual data.